marcossanhudo/Practice-apps/Agenda/Specifications/(en-US) Specifications.md

 ## General features
 The user should be able to ...
+- review the events in his personal agenda.
+- review the details of specific events in his personal agenda.
 - add an event to his personal agenda.
 - edit the details of an event in his personal agenda.
 - reschedule an event in his personal agenda.